 |Enduring Role Model||(August 7, 2018)|

 I can be reached at email@example.com and you can follow me on Facebook, as well as on Twitter at @rcmburnett .

 I am a native Houstonian, and I have resided in the Greater Houston area all my life, except for four years off to study at Texas A&M University.

 Professionally, I enjoyed a 35+ year career that began at an international accounting firm.
-I served several Houston companies before landing at the Houston Sports Association (owner and operator of Major League Baseball’s Houston Astros and operator of the Astrodome) where I rose to Vice President Finance and Chief Financial Officer.
-I later served in a similar capacity for the Tennessee Titans of the National Football League.
-I also had the privilege of serving as CFO for a Texas open-enrollment charter school system serving approximately 11,000 middle and high school students from economically disadvantaged neighborhoods on 12 campuses.
+I served several Houston companies, which led to 21 years in Finance and Accounting for professional sports teams.
+I also had the privilege of serving a Texas open-enrollment charter school system serving approximately 11,000 middle and high school students from economically disadvantaged neighborhoods on 12 campuses.
 Along the way I also had the privilege of leading the finance and operations teams for a major, two-campus church here in Houston.
 What a long, strange trip it’s been, indeed.

 In 2000, I was graced to participate in the Walk to Emmaus – a spiritual encounter with the Living Christ.
-In 2019 I was priviliged to experience a two-week field study in Israel.
+Then, in 2019 I was priviliged to experience a two-week field study in Israel.
 Both experiences significantly reshaped my faith walk.

 This is my personal blog.
 The opinions and thoughts I share here are mine alone and do not reflect directly on any of my spiritual leaders, teachers or the United Methodist Church.
 I make no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this blog and will not be liable for errors, omissions, or delays in this information or any losses, injuries, or damages arising from its use.